Department of Communicative Disorders

 Of these four areas, the department of Communicative Disorders has emphasized three areas that are specific to our students, faculty and mission – student experience, faculty involvement, and research advancement.
 As will be seen in our document, we have specific aspects of the curriculum and clinical education foci that fits the student experience; foci on the curriculum, clinical education, collaboration, and program administration that impacts faculty resources and the clinical research and collaboration foci that addresses the university’s commitment to research.
 In these areas of foci, therefore, we are well integrated into the University Master Strategic Plan for 2015-2023.

-Progress towards implementation and mission fulfillment of this plan occurs annually using the following schedule and mechanisms:
+Progress towards implementation and mission fulfillment of this plan occurs annually, in conjunction with programmatic review and Council of Academic Accreditation in Audiology and Speech-Language Pathology (CAA) Annual Report, using the following schedule and mechanisms:

 1. Beginning Fall Semester

 a.
 Summary of findings from prior year’s programmatic review

 b.
 Identification of evaluation targets and assessment plans

 2. Fall and Spring Semester

 a.
 Completes programmatic review report, CAA Annual Report, and recommendations

 b.
 Prepares summary of findings for presentation in fall semester